pc2/Aurora-HLS/README.md

 ## Test design

 The test design is inspired by the original Xilinx example and contains a simple send and a simple recv kernel, which just transmit and receive the data.
 The bitstream contains 2 instances for both qsfp ports.
-It is configured for our infrastructure with 3 FPGAs and supports three different topologies.
+The host code is tailored to our infrastructure, with 3 FPGAs per node and supports three different topologies.

 ### Build the example